senx/warp10-timelion/README.md

 ## Time interval

-The time interval parameter configured with timelion is push as a number variable in WarpScript (converted in base unit Time of the Warp10 platform reached).
+The time interval parameter configured with timelion is push as a number variable in WarpScript (converted in base unit Time of the Warp 10 platform reached).

 To reuse it just load it from the variable *intervalTime* somewhere in your WarpScript code: